hedyhefty/JudgeCore/README.md

 mkdir for

-* holding test src file
+* SRC_DIR: a place to hold test src file
-* work place(for running compiled src file)
+* RUN_DIR: work place(for running compiled src file)
-* input directory for placeing question test case(the input for e.g. std::cin)
+* INPUT_DIR: input directory to place the question test case(the input for e.g. std::cin)
-* ground truth answer directory for placing the standard answer of the test case.
+* STD_ANSWER_DIR: ground truth answer directory to place the standard answer of the test case.

 run: